Facebook Pixel How to Avoid and Reduce Noise in Your Photos (A Practical Guide)

 Noise is introduced when you shoot a long-exposure image or use a high ISO setting on your camera.

 (What counts as a high ISO setting?
-That depends on your camera model, but these days, most cameras start getting noisy around ISO 1600 or 3200.)
+That depends on your camera model, but these days, most cameras start producing noisy files around ISO 1600 or 3200.)

 At the same time, there are simple ways to avoid too much noise in your photos, even when using the above techniques, which I’ll discuss in the next section: